PriyaranjanKS/FusionDevBlogs/_posts/2024-08-06-Copilot-Azure-OpenAI.md

 The overall process flow that we will see in this explanation is as follows :

-1. **User Interaction**: A user initiates a query related to Power Apps via the Copilot interface.
+1. **Power Apps Documentation** : PDF is uploaded to Azure Storage account
-2. **Copilot Processing**: The Copilot captures the user's query and passes it as a prompt to the Azure OpenAI, which is configured as a datasource.
+2. **Index the Document** : Azure AI Search indexes the document for easy retrieval
-3. **Azure OpenAI Processing**: Azure OpenAI processes the query using its generative capabilities, accessing the indexed Power Apps documentation stored in Azure AI Search.
+3. **User Interaction**: A user initiates a query related to Power Apps via the Copilot interface.
-4. **Azure AI Search Integration**: Azure AI Search retrieves relevant information from the uploaded Power Apps documentation PDF, stored in a storage account.
+4. **Copilot Processing**: The Copilot captures the user's query and passes it as a prompt to the Azure OpenAI, which is configured as a datasource.
-5. **Contextual Response**: The Azure OpenAI generates a contextual response based on the retrieved information and sends it back to the Copilot.
+5. **Grounding** :  Azure OpenAI processes the query using its generative capabilities, accessing the indexed Power Apps documentation stored in Azure AI Search.
 6. **User Display**: The Copilot displays the contextual response to the user, providing accurate and detailed answers to their Power Apps-related queries.

 This integration allows users to get precise answers to their queries by leveraging the power of Azure's AI services, making it a valuable tool for enhancing productivity and knowledge access.